pzhaojohnson/RNA2Drawer/README.md

 ## The Structure Editing Canvas

 Each tab of the structure editing canvas contains the drawing of a structure.
 Clicking a base selects it, and pressing the left and right arrow keys adds/removes neighboring bases from the selection.
 The structure editing canvas automatically highlights all subsequences that can pair with the current selection.
 Clicking on a pairable subsequence forms the pairing.
-Altnernatively, selecting a set of bases that are already paired and clicking on them will break all base pairs involving those bases.
+Alternatively, selecting a set of bases that are already paired and clicking on them will break all base pairs involving those bases.

-Helpful information about what is selected and hovered is displayed in the bottom bar.
+Helpful information about the current selection, pairable subsequences, and what action clicking the mouse will do is displayed in the bottom bar.

+<b>Multiple tabs can be opened in the structure editing canvas.</b>

 ## Drawing Styles